-Projects included a single system to replace the existing Royal Navy, Royal Air Force and Army supply systems, the Defence Stores Management Solution (DSMS), consignment tracking In Transit Visibility (ITV) and an asset and configuration management tool called Project DRUMM .
-DSMS was designed around a commercial off-the-shelf solution that would provide an optimised suite of IT packages with simple interchange of data between the separate specialised elements.
+Projects included a single system to replace the existing Royal Navy, Royal Air Force and Army supply systems, the Defence Stores Management Solution (DSMS), consignment tracking In-Transit Visibility (ITV) and an asset and configuration management tool called Project DRUMM .
+DSMS was designed around a commercial off-the-shelf solution that would provide an optimised suite of IT packages with a simple interchange of data between the separate specialised elements.

 After the usual short term budget problems, resultant descoping and extensions to the project lifecycle, it was dumped in 2002.

 How much, a snip at a £118.3 million write off. (remind yourself of how many years of RFA Largs Bay that could cover)